frc2204/ramdocs/docs/programming/kotlin/fundamentals/intro-to-kotlin.md

     Functions are discussed in more detail in a couple of sections.
 Until then, all examples use the `main()` function.

 !!! tip
-    From here on, you can expect to see most examples in both Kotlin and Java.
-This can help you if you already know Java, or if you want to learn Java in the future.
+    From here on, you can expect to see most examples in both Kotlin, Java, and Python.
+This can help you if you already know Java/Python, or if you want to learn Java/Python in the future.